Colombia's Santos hurt in election first round, faces tough battle

 A regional breakdown of votes on Sunday showed strong support for Santos in areas of continuing conflict while Zuluaga won in areas that benefited from Uribe's U.S.-backed military offensives.

-Ironically, Santos was Uribe's defence minister and took a share of the credit for capturing or killing rebel leaders and weakening the FARC's military capabilities.
+Ironically, Santos was Uribe's defense minister and took a share of the credit for capturing or killing rebel leaders and weakening the FARC's military capabilities.

 The two men fell out when Santos opted to open talks with the rebels instead of sticking to Uribe's strategy.